habibjubair/stock-terminal/README.md

 (liquidity/solvency), analyst consensus, price-target upside, and 5-day momentum.
 Rating: **Strong Buy / Buy / Hold / Sell**.

-### 2. Penny Stock Radar — for younger/first-time customers, short-term stories
+### 2. Penny Stock Radar — for younger/first-time YOU, short-term stories
 Purely **short-term technical** scoring: 5-day momentum, volume vs. its own average (catches unusual activity), and where price sits in its 52-week range — deliberately not a fundamentals score, since most of these names don't have mature fundamentals to